benhg/fpt/README.md

 //////////////////////////////////////////////////////////////////
 These instructions were tested with OSX 10.4.11 Tiger, 10.5.4 Leopard, and 10.6.6 Snow Leopard running on an intel macbook pro.

+Also, works on various macbooks running OSX Mojave and High Sierra
 //////////////////////////////////////////////////////////////////